Gus Heinze

-Gus Heinze (born May 1, 1926 in Bremen, Germany) is an American photorealist painter.
+Gus Heinze (born May 1, 1926) is an American photorealist painter.

 Early work

 From 1947-1950, Heinze studied under Robert Weaver, Howard Trafton, and Robert Ward Johnson at the School of Visual Arts and the Art Students League in New York.

 During the 1950s and 1960s he worked as a freelance commercial artist on Madison Avenue.
 In 1970 he began his career as a photorealist painter in Bondville, Vermont; many of his paintings from this period depict parts of automobiles and motorcycles in close-up.